 Our extensive technology partnership ecosystem solves critical problems when it comes to network security, monitoring, application analysis, forensics and packet inspection.

 Garland Technology is dedicated to high standards in quality and reliability, while delivering the greatest economical solutions for enterprise, service providers, and government agencies worldwide.

 Whether you are ready to make a network TAP your foundation of visibility or just have questions, please contact us.
 Ask us about the Garland Difference!

-When the subject of Test Access Points or Traffic Access Point (most commonly referred to as a network TAP) comes up, the image that may come up in people’s mind is a device that taps into the network to allow a copy of the traffic to be sent to an analyzer.
+When the subject of Network TAPs (Test Access Points or Traffic Access Point) are brought up, the image that may come to people’s mind is a device that 'taps into the network' to provide packet visibility by sending copies of traffic to an analyzer.

-A typical TAP is made up of four (4) ports A, B, C and D. Ports A and B are the network ports and C and D are the monitor ports.
+This is the typical use case people use a network TAP for.
+A standard TAP is made up of four (4) ports A, B, C and D. Ports A and B are the network ports and C and D are the monitor ports.

 Diagram 1: Breakout "Normal TAP" Mode